ZackWilde27/Z3dPy/README.md

 I'm working on a 3D engine for Python.

-Right now it can handle about 600 triangles at 30 FPS on a 3rd Gen Ryzen 7

 # Installation Guide

 Simply copy the prez.py file into your script's directory and import it with